jessfraz/blog/content/post/the-life-of-a-data-byte.md

 interface like any other hard disk you might encounter.
 On the other hand, host-managed SMR devices rely on the operating system to know how to handle the complexity of the drive.

-Seagate started shipping SMR drives in 2013 claiming a 25% greater density than PMR.
+Seagate started shipping SMR drives in 2013 claiming a 25% greater density than PMR[^47].

 #### Microwave-assisted magnetic recording (MAMR)